celestiaorg/docs/docs/nodes/quick-start.md

 celestia-app is the software that allows you to run Validator nodes and also provide RPC endpoints.

-celestia-app covers the Consensus layer, while Celestia Node covers the Data Availability layer.
+celestia-app covers the Consensus layer, while celestia-node covers the Data Availability layer.

 ## Getting started